 I know it’s possible to view much data on the internet, including aerial views and even the underlying geology.
 However, to really get the full appreciation of potential problems nothing beats actually visiting and walking the project site before pricing the project – kicking the dirt and literally feeling the project conditions.

-You don’t want to be awarded a project and the first day you arrive to find there’s a low level suspended power cable across the entrance road, or that the local authorities are digging up the road and access to the property is blocked, or the project site is steeply sloping, jammed in between neighbouring high-rise buildings and the site was an old landfill.
+You don’t want to be awarded a project and the first day you arrive to find there’s a low level suspended power cable across the entrance road, or that the local authorities are digging up the road and access to the property is blocked, or the project site is steeply sloping, jammed in between neighboring high-rise buildings and the site was an old landfill.

 The project site conditions often dictate the construction methods and the types of equipment that can be used and it will determine the construction schedule.